githubuser1983/algorithmic_python_music/infinite_formulas_for_pi_music_challenge/readme.md

 Infinite formulas for Pi - Music challenge:

-One year ago or so, I stumbled upon an infinte number of formulas for pi:
+One year ago or so, I stumbled upon an infinite number of formulas for pi:

 https://math.stackexchange.com/questions/4350394/formulas-for-pi-of-the-form-2-sum-k-0-infty-binom2kk-fraca2k1b